Floorp-Projects/Floorp/tools/lint/docs/coding-style/coding_style_cpp.rst

 Define classes using the style given above.

+.. note:
+   For the rule on ``= default``, clang-tidy provides the ``modernize-use-default`` check with autofixes.

+   For the rule on explicit constructors and conversion operators, clang-tidy provides the ``mozilla-implicit-constructor`` check.

 Existing classes in the global namespace are named with a short prefix (For example, ``ns``) as a pseudo-namespace.